 Winners of IPSE Freelancer of the Year Wards 2017

 Awards.
 Ever thought about entering?

 “I’m too busy!”

-Well, over the years of hosting the Being Freelance podcast I've spoken to many past winners who say different.
+Well, over the years of hosting the Being Freelance podcast I've spoken to many freelancers who can totally see the point.

 1. Increasing your confidence